 Besides wearing a mask, practicing good hand hygiene and social distancing, what can I do to support my overall health and recovery at this time?

 Patients being treated for cancer are at higher risk for getting COVID-19 and many other illnesses because cancer-fighting medications and treatments tend to weaken the immune system (or the body's ability to fend off infection).
 Taking good care of yourself is the best way to give your immune system its best shot for resisting the coronavirus.
 Eating right, staying hydrated, getting plenty of rest and keeping active are things you can do to keep yourself strong.
-In addition, it's good to find ways to Stay Well While Staying In during this time of enforced social distancing.

 In these anxious times, it's also helpful to practice mindful techniques that encourage relaxation and a sense of well-being and promote health, healing and recovery.